 The energy and material flows, as well as the environmental impact of refurbishment projects, are essentially influenced by the depth of intervention in the existing building structures.
 An eco-balance assessment using benchmarks only makes sense if a comparable intervention depth is taken into account.
-A distinction is made here between complete refurbishment (with and without monument protection) and partial refurbishment.
+A distinction is made here between complete refurbishment (with and without monument protection) and partial refurbishment (To distinguish between complete and partial modernization see figure D1):